MaxRoecker/SudokuSolvers/README.md

 # SudokuSolvers
-Solvers of Sudoku instances based on informed search, genetic algorithm and PSR search.
+Solvers of model.Sudoku instances based on informed search, genetic algorithm and PSR search.